tedmanmarszalek/WST/README.md

  - Running on Node.js

- - "django server" in root directory to run on local server:
+ - "node server" in root directory to run on local server:

  		localhost:8080